retroelec/T-HMI-C64/README.md

 (access to the precise location (*not* coarse location), permission to search for BLE devices).
 If you start the emulator (i.e. power on the T-HMI) before starting the app, the app will automatically connect to the BLE server.
 Otherwise you can move the "BLE connection" switch to the right to connect to the BLE server.
-You also have to do this manually after reseting the development board (e.g. if you want to start a new game).
+You also have to do this manually after reseting the development board.

 Besides the normal C64 keys this virtual keyboard also provides red extra buttons to send "external commands".
 Actually the LOAD, DIV and several JOYSTICK buttons are available: